How Do You Manage Whiteflies Organically?

 What Are Whiteflies?

-Whiteflies sucking insects that remove the juices from plant leaves and stems.
+Whiteflies are sucking insects that remove the juices from plant leaves and stems.
 Tiny whiteflies can be very destructive when populations are high–causing leaf drop and general plant decline.
-When plants are badly infested, the undersides of leaves will become covered with clouds of tiny white flies and clusters of their small, round, white egg masses.
+When plants are badly infested, the undersides of leaves will become covered with clouds of tiny flies that are bright white and clusters of their small, round, white egg masses.

 How to Kill Whiteflies

-Start by spraying the plants off with a sharp spray of water from the hose.
+Start by spraying the plants off with a sharp spray of water from a hose.
 Focus on the undersides of leaves.
-Then look beneath the leaves for clusters of small, white egg masses.
+Then look beneath the leaves for clusters of clinging, small, white egg masses.
 Leaves thickly covered with egg masses should be removed, tightly bagged, and thrown away.
-Next, wipe the small numbers of egg masses off of the remaining leaves.
+Next, wipe the egg masses off of the remaining leaves.
 Make sure no eggs remain.
 Finally, spray the plants with insecticidal soap, Neem oil, or horticultural oil.
 (Click here for an overview of horticultural oils for organic insect control.)
 Continue to check for whiteflies and wipe and spray leaves as needed.

 It may take a little work, but this method is effective.